How to host overnight guests in a small-space home

 All bolstered up for a good night’s sleep

-Bathrobes and slippers add a hotel-like dimension to the stay.
+Bathrobes and slippers add a hotel-like dimension to a guest's stay.
 They also simplify moving about when you’re less than fully clothed.
-For absolute hospitality, arrange a comfort kit with an ergonomic pillow and throws for temperature adjustment.
+For absolute hospitality, arrange a comfort kit including an ergonomic pillow and throw blankets for temperature adjustment.

 The vanishing hotel-room trick

 Hosting guests has its upsides.
-Yet getting back to normal is a reward in itself.
-Luckily, restoring the room likely takes less than ten minutes.
+But getting back to normal is a reward in itself.
+Luckily, restoring the room will only a few minutes.
 Naturally, the same goes for prepping for a new round of guests.

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.